saas786/Atomic-Widget/README.md

-Atomic-Widget
+Atomic-Widget (beta)
 =============

-Display widget based on Hybrid Core atomic context.
+Atomic Widget lets you control on which pages widgets appear using Hybrid Core Atomic Context.
+It only works for theme powered by <a href="http://themehybrid.com/hybrid-core">Hybrid Core</a>.